-The following information about Medi-Cal is offered to parents of children with disabilities who are Medi-Cal eligible.
-As per the Individuals with Disabilities Education Act (IDEA) regulations, the Los Angeles Unified School District provides all required services as specified on a child's Individualized Education Program (IEP) at no cost to parents.
+The following information about Medi-Cal is offered to parents/guardians of children with disabilities who are Medi-Cal eligible.
+As per the Individuals with Disabilities Education Act (IDEA) regulations, Los Angeles Unified provides all required services as specified on a child's Individualized Education Program (IEP) at no cost to parents/guardians.
 However, Los Angeles Unified can be reimbursed for the cost of those services from the federal Medicaid program (called Medi-Cal in California) - which increases the ability to provide health related services for all Los Angeles Unified students.
 Services reimbursed by Medi-Cal currently include certain health services for all students in the District as well as specific services for students with disabilities.
-The health-related services for students with disabilities include both assessment and the treatment(s) specified on a student's Individualized Education Program (IEP) including: audiology, counseling, nursing services, occupational therapy, physical therapy, speech therapy, and transportation related to these services.
+The health-related services for students with disabilities include both, assessment and the treatment(s) specified on a student's Individualized Education Program (IEP) including: audiology, counseling, nursing services, occupational therapy, physical therapy, speech therapy, and transportation related to these services.
 Medi-Cal regulations set the same high professional standards for school-based providers as providers who work in hospitals, rehabilitation centers, and other settings.

-Parents of students who are Medi-Cal eligible authorize Los Angeles Unified to submit claims for reimbursement by Medi-Cal when a parent signs consent for a Special Education Assessment Plan or an IEP, unless the parent signs a Parent Medi-Cal Non-Authorization to Bill form.
+Parents/guardians of students who are Medi-Cal eligible authorize Los Angeles Unified to submit claims for reimbursement by Medi-Cal when a parent/guardian signs consent for a Special Education Assessment Plan or an IEP, unless the parent/guardian signs a Parent Medi-Cal Non-Authorization to Bill form.
 In seeking reimbursement, Los Angeles Unified may need to release student records, medical information and/or other information pertaining to a student as part of routine business practices.
 School-based Medi-Cal reimbursement does not affect the child's Medi-Cal benefits in other health care settings.
 There is no cap on Medi-Cal for students with disabilities in California.
-LAUSD never bills a family's private insurance for the health care services specified on a child's IEP.
+Los Angeles Unified never bills a family's private insurance for the health care services specified on a child's IEP.
 The District adheres to the individuals with Disabilities Education Act and its requirement to provide students with disabilities with a free and appropriate public education (FAPE).
-Parents may request a Parent Medi-Cal Non-Authorization to Bill form from the LAUSD Medi-Cal office by calling 213 241-0558.
+Parents/guardians may request a Parent Medi-Cal Non-Authorization to Bill form from Los Angeles Unified Medi-Cal office by calling 213 241-0558.
 Additional information regarding the Medi-Cal Non-Authorization to Bill form is also contained in A Parent's Guide to Special Education Services (including Procedural Rights and Safeguards).

-Children qualify for Medi-Cal based on various factors including the number of household members, family income and disability.
-Parents interested in obtaining more information about Medi-Cal can call the LAUSD Children's Health Access and Medi-Cal Program (CHAMP) toll free HELPLINE at 866 742-2273 or visit at http://achieve.lausd.net/CHAMP.
-The Help Line is open Monday through Friday from 8:00 am to 4:00 pm.
+Children qualify for Medi-Cal based on various factors including the number of household members, family income, and disability.
+Parents/guardians interested in obtaining more information about Medi-Cal can call Los Angeles Unified Children's Health Access and Medi-Cal Program (CHAMP) toll free Help Line at 866 742-2273 or visit https://achieve.lausd.net/CHAMP.
+The Help Line is open Monday through Friday from 8:00 a.m. to 4:00 p.m.

-The LAUSD Medi-Cal Reimbursement and Compliance program adheres to all provisions of the Health Insurance Portability and Accountability Act (HIPAA).
-Please refer to the Notice of Privacy Practices letter in the Parent/Student forms Handbook .
+Los Angeles Unified Medi-Cal Reimbursement and Compliance program adheres to all provisions of the Health Insurance Portability and Accountability Act (HIPAA).
+Please refer to the Notice of Privacy Practices letter in the Parent/Student Handbook, forms section.